TeamMood/teammood.github.com/_posts/2022-03-09-digital-nomadism-neoruralism-…-the-new-ways-of-working.markdown

 So, why were (and are) people suddenly quitting their jobs without securing another one?
 One general theory is that the pandemic has triggered a fundamental shift in the relationship between workers and bosses.
 Indeed, employers and employees have had to be extremely flexible during the pandemic, in particular in terms of work environments and hours.
 This has allowed for new realities at work that used to be unthinkable.
 Workers have realized that flexibility and freedom at work were worth fighting for – or quitting their job if they couldn’t get it.

 The Great Resignation sparks optimism for workers: a hope to improve their working conditions and to find more meaning at work.
 Derek Thompson, a writer for The Atlantic, wrote: [“The Great Resignation, is literally, great.
-For workers, that is.”](https://www.theatlantic.com/ideas/archive/2021/10/great-resignation-accelerating/620382/){: target="_blank" rel="noopener"} However, it is not so great news for businesses as resignations lead to high turnover costs and business disruptions.&nbsp;
+For workers, that is.”](https://www.theatlantic.com/ideas/archive/2021/10/great-resignation-accelerating/620382/){: target="_blank" rel="noopener"} However, it is not so great news for businesses as resignations lead to high turnover costs and business disruptions.

 The pandemic, on a global level, has given people the opportunity to reflect on what’s important to them.
 What if the important thing was to live more simply, surrounded by your loved ones, in a healthy and resourcing environment?